ismail-omer/DiaSud-/README.md

 ## 📁 Folder Structure

-- data/ – Raw and annotated data
+- data/ – Raw and annotated data for all supported tasks
 - scripts/ – Python scripts for scraping, preprocessing, and training
 - models/ – Pretrained or fine-tuned dialect identification models
 - notebooks/ – Jupyter notebooks for experiments